rashmi-fit/sql_queries/README.md

 # Day 15 :
   - Very staright forward and i was able to solve very quickly without looking into other resources

+# Day 16 :
+- I have used the wild card expressions like below (The prefix name is a string that may contain letters (upper or lower case), digits, underscore '_', period '.', and/or dash '-'.
+The prefix name must start with a letter.)
+- I have used https://regex101.com/ website for regex checker
+- It was a bit tricky even though i use wildcards or regex very often